snguyenpentest/HTB-writeups/Keeper/Keeper.md

 `650cbb7d7e90f981a8421d68cb7dcbc4`

 We found the first User flag by remote SSH into the target machine exploiting publicly known credentials.<br>
-**Solution:** As admin and users, always change the default credentials during setup and configurations to practice good cyber hygiene.<br>
+**Mitigation:** As admin and users, always change the default credentials during setup and configurations to practice good cyber hygiene.<br>
 An example would be on user account creation to require a password reset within a specific timeframe.

 ## Privilege Escalation